Crazy Woman Crags Rock Climbing

 They cliffs are a couple miles south of Highway 16 (between Buffalo and Tensleep over the Bighorn Mountains) and easily visible from the Highway.
 When coming from Buffalo, they are about 25 miles out (well before Powder River Pass).
 From Highway 16, the cliffs are approached via secondary dirt roads that are generally in good condition and passable for all vehicles.
 Specific approach directions are given for each individual cliff.
 Driving time from Buffalo is around 45 minutes.
 Another perk of the area is that these approach roads deposit you very close to the cliffs, keeping hiking time to 5 minutes or less.
 Specific driving directions will be detailed for each wall in their descriptions.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Crazy Woman Crags:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Crazy Woman Crags:

 Rock Climbs of the Eastern Bighorns is finally on the shelves!
 It provides comprehensive beta for Crazy Woman Crags and the other major crags of Sheridan/Buffalo area.
 Available at retailers throughout the area like: Rendezvous Trading Co., Backcountry Bicycles, Bighorn Mountain Sports, Sports Lure.
 PM me if you want a copy mailed.